smakela13/smakela13/README.md

 ### Hi there 👋

-I'm a Software Engineer who enjoys doing Frontend and Full-Stack development.

-I'm comfortable with HTML5, CSS3, JavaScript ES6+, Java, React.js, Node.js, Git, and SQL.
-I am familiar with MongoDB, GraphQL, jQuery, and Python.
-My passion for learning helps my skills grow every day.
+I'm a Software Engineer who enjoys Frontend and Full-Stack development.
+Received a certificate in Full Stack Web Development from the University of North Carolina at Chapel Hill.
+My passion for learning helps my skills grow each day.

+Technical skills include JavaScript ES6+, React.js, Node.js, Express.js, Java, SQL, MongoDB, HTML5, CSS3, REST API, Python, Unix, and Git.

+I also know about Agile development, Responsive design, Content writing, Digital marketing, Research, and Troubleshooting.

-Take a look at my [portfolio](https://smakela13.github.io/smakela-portfolio-react-version/) to learn more about me.
-You can also view my GitHub [repositories](https://github.com/smakela13?tab=repositories) for more projects.
+Take a look at my [portfolio](https://www.somamakela.com) to learn more about me.
+You can view my GitHub [repositories](https://github.com/smakela13?tab=repositories) to see more projects.
 Feel free to contact me through [LinkedIn](https://www.linkedin.com/in/soma-makela/) or my email below.

 Here are some quick facts about me: